tinaye3434/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. A script that list contents of a directory in long format
 4. A script that list hidden files
 5. A script that shows contents of directory including user and group ID's numerically
 6. A script that creates a directory in another different directory
+7. A script that move a file fro one location to another